Is There a Link Between ADHD and Clumsiness?

 You Aren’t Alone

 Recently I ran across some posts in an ADHD discussion forum where people were talking about some of the clumsy things they do.
 There were questions about whether the clumsiness was related to ADHD, with lots of different opinions.

 The questions definitely got me thinking.
 Although there were no definitive answers there — just questions and people sharing their personal experiences — the link seemed pretty solid to me.

 It makes sense that the two can be related.
-One reason we may run into doorways or trip over furniture that has been in the same place forever is because, in our minds, we are already picturing the task we are going to do, not the path we are walking to get there.
+One reason we may run into doorways or trip over furniture is because, in our minds, we are already picturing the task we are going to do, not the path we are walking on to get there.
 Our minds have moved on to the final destination.

 It could also be a lack of attention altogether.
 We are simply thinking of other things, and not being mindful of our body.